Left Continue shopping

 Receipts

-Your donors may request a receipt for their donation.
+Your supporters may request a receipt for their donation.
 If you are registered as a tax deductible gift recipient, you will need to provide a receipt in the appropriate format.
-In some cases, donors may contact you during the year to request a copy of their receipt.
+In some cases, people who have made donations may contact you during the year to request a copy of their receipt.
 Also, you will need to keep good records of the money donated for your Treasurer or Accountant.

 Volunteer information